 Past performance does not guarantee future results.
 Index performance is not illustrative of fund performance.
-Please visit our website here for the fund’s standardized performance.
+Click here for Plumb Balanced standardized performance and here for Plumb Equity.

-What Is the Shanghai Stock Exchange (SSE)?
+The Shanghai index, also known as the Shanghai Stock Exchange Composite Index, this index measures the value of all stocks (A-shares and B-shares) traded on the Shanghai Stock Exchange.
 The Shanghai Stock Exchange (SSE) is the largest stock exchange in mainland China.
 It is a nonprofit organization run by the China Securities Regulatory Commission (CSRC).
 Stocks, funds, bonds, and derivatives are all traded on the exchange.

-Nasdaq Stock Market is an American stock exchange based in New York City.
-It is ranked second on the list of stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.
-The exchange platform is owned by Nasdaq, Inc., which also owns the Nasdaq Nordic stock market network and several U.S. stock and options exchanges.
+The Nasdaq Composite Index is the market capitalization-weighted index of over 2,500 common equities listed on the Nasdaq stock exchange.
+The Nasdaq stock exchange is an American stock exchanges based in New York City.
+It is ranked second on list of stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.

 The EAFE Index is a stock index offered by MSCI that covers non-U.S. and Canadian equity markets.
 It serves as a performance benchmark for the major international equity markets as represented by 21 major MSCI indices from Europe, Australasia, and the Middle East.

 The Standard and Poor’s 500, or simply the S&P 500, is a stock market index tracking the performance of 500 large companies listed on stock exchanges in the United States.
 It is one of the most commonly followed equity indices.